rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

   The simulation must run for a bit for the rates to be updated by the game.
 - For the Produces **Display Option**, the production, surplus, and deficit rates are also shown in the blue, green, and red bars behind the resource name.
   The resource with the largest production, surplus, or deficit has a full bar and the other bars are sized relative to that one.
-- Most of the above is the same information available on the Production tab of the City Economy view.
+- Most of the above information is also available on the Production tab of the City Economy view.
+  Note that the data on the Production tab is updated only once every 45 game minutes and is smoothed over multiple updates.
+  The Resource Locator data is updated much more often.
+  So the data might not match exactly between Resource Locator and the Production tab.
-- Current amount in transit on cargo vehicles (see **Cargo Vehicles** below).
+- Current amount in transit on **Cargo Vehicles** (see below).
-  **In Transit** amount can include resources being transported between outside connections.
+  **In Transit** amount excludes resources being transported between two outside connections.
+- Number of companies in the **selected district** that require, produce, sell, or store the resource according to the selected **Display Option**.
+  Number of companies excludes **Special Case Buildings** (see below) because they do not have companies.

 ### Buildings With A Single Resource
 - If a building requires, produces, sells, or stores only one resource, the building color is set according to that resource.